Sen. Warner calls for US cyber doctrine, new standards for security

 "The major platform companies, like Twitter and Facebook, but also Reddit, YouTube and Tumblr, aren't doing nearly enough to prevent their platforms from becoming petri dishes for Russian disinformation and propaganda," he said.

-Warner's proposal warned that Internet of Things devices posed the "most important emerging cyber threat to national security."
-Connected devices are notorious for their poor security, as many device makers fail to provide needed security patches or ship out gadgets with default passwords you can't change.
+Warner's proposal warned that Internet of Things devices pose the "most important emerging cyber threat to national security."
+Internet-connected devices are notorious for their poor security because many device makers ship gadgets with default passwords consumers can't change, or fail to provide needed security patches.

 The senator called for presidential leadership to carry out his proposed changes to US cybersecurity policy.
-The Trump administration signed an executive order on cybersecurity in 2017 and published a National Cyber Strategy in September, which allowed for government agencies to more aggressively hack US adversaries.
+Last year the Trump administration signed an executive order on cybersecurity, and in September it published a National Cyber Strategy, which allowed for government agencies to more aggressively hack US adversaries.

 Warner said the US has to dramatically change its policies on cybersecurity, as threats continue to pour in.